-Expectations for Classroom Behavior
+Expectations for Classroom Behavior:

-All cell phones are to be turned or silenced during class.
+All cell phones are to be turned off or silenced during class (not on vibrate).
 All cell phones are to be put away out of view during class; there is no text messaging, web browsing, etc, during class.
 Please be respectful of each other, the instructor, and any guest while in class.
 We are all here to learn!
 Any disrespectful or disruptive behavior may result in your referral to the Office of Student Judicial Programs.